As businesses evolve, traditional HR practices are falling behind.

 What is talent operations?

-In the simplest terms, talent operation empowers the entire talent org with the use of innovative and modern, tech or non-tech enabled tools, solutions, and processes to track recruiting metrics, identify areas of improvement, forecast future talent needs, and ensures the talent org to function more effectively and efficiently.
+In the simplest terms, talent operation empowers the entire talent org with the use of innovative and modern tech or non-tech-enabled tools, solutions, and processes to track recruiting metrics, identify areas of improvement, forecast future talent needs, and ensure the talent org to function more effectively and efficiently.

-Talent ops has existed for a long time under some guise or the other.
-However, the undercurrent is a wave now, and it's time we collectively define the roles and responsibilities that make the talent ops or recruitment ops function in an organisation.
+However, the undercurrent is a wave now, and it’s time we collectively define the roles and responsibilities that make talent or recruitment operations function in an organization.

 1. Stakeholder management